The Worst Time to Blush? To some, blushing at work, can sound like an almost…

 - I can and I will overcome this problem

-Sometimes it’s difficult to break the old routine and change your internal dialogue.
-Often a few sessions with Alix can help get started with a new pattern and this is all it takes to stop blushing.
+In conclusion, sometimes it’s difficult to break the old routine as well as changing your internal dialogue.
+However, a few sessions with Alix can help develop a new way of thinking.
+And this is all it takes to stop blushing.